pranitdandewarofficial/pranitdandewarofficial/README.md

 🚀 Pranit Dandewar

 A learner with big goals, sharp focus, and relentless consistency.
-Preparing for **AIR 1 in JEE Mains & Advanced**, building discipline, and sharpening problem-solving skills through code, maths, and physics.
+Preparing for JEE Mains & Advanced**, building discipline, and sharpening problem-solving skills through code, maths, and physics.